smilecat443/hellcat_v3/README.md

 # HellCat

-A high–intensity VLESS pentesting-testing tool using xray-core and Go.
+A high–intensity VLESS/SS/TROJAN/HYSTERIA/VMESS pentesting-testing stress tool using xray-core and Go.

 Use only in pentest your servers!